New possibilities in identification of binary choice models with fixed effects: Introduction

+First, we provide tight and simple identification conditions without parametric restrictions on the error distribution.
 We show that a sufficient condition for identification is what we refer to as sign saturation (Assumption \ref{assu: sign saturation}), which states that $P\left(E(Y_{1}-Y_{0}\mid X)>0\right)$ and $P\left(E(Y_{1}-Y_{0}\mid X)<0\right)$ are both strictly positive.
-This condition can hold with bounded regressors $X$.
+This condition can hold with bounded regressors $X$ and allow for multiple discrete regressors and interaction terms.
 Moreover, we show that this is also a necessary condition for identification unless the distribution of $u_{t}$ is in a special class.
-Therefore, although we know (from \citet{chamberlain2010binary}) that for bounded regressors the identification fails in some regions of the parameter space, our results pinpoint these regions: the identification fails exactly in regions where the sign saturation fails.
+Therefore, although we know (from \citet{chamberlain2010binary}) that for bounded regressors the identification fails at some values of $\beta$, our results pinpoint these values: the identification fails exactly at points where the sign saturation fails.
 Therefore, whether the regressors are bounded is not what really drives the identification.
-The identifiability is more closely related to the sign saturation condition.
+The identifiability is more closely related to the sign saturation condition, which is simple and intuitive.

+A key advantage of the proposed sign saturation condition is that it is stated in terms of observed variables only and does not involve the parameter that we are trying to identify.
+Hence, it can be used to answer the question of whether identification holds under the distribution of observed data, thereby making identification directly testable.
+This is different from the \citet{manski1987semiparametric}-type condition.
+For example, suppose that $K=2$, $W_{1}$ is bounded and the conditional distribution $W_{2}\mid W_{1}$ has support $\RR$ almost surely.
+The identification condition in \citet{manski1987semiparametric} becomes $\beta_{2}\neq0$.
+However, how can we check $\beta_{2}\neq0$ when the identifiability of $\beta$ is not yet established?
+It does not seem obvious how to do so with the data.
+In contrast, under the sign saturation condition, we check statements \textit{only} on observed data: $P\left(E(Y_{1}-Y_{0}\mid X)>0\right)$ and $P\left(E(Y_{1}-Y_{0}\mid X)<0\right)$.

+Second, we show that the sign saturation condition is also sufficient and necessary for learning the sign of the marginal effects.
+Even though the magnitude of different notions of the marginal effects is usually not point identified, the sign of the effects is typically the same as the sign of a component of $\beta$.
+It turns out that outside a special class of distributions, if the sign saturation condition fails, we cannot guarantee to distinguish between zero effects and strictly positive effects.
+In many empirical studies, one important task is to check whether the identified set for the effects includes zero.
+Therefore, it is worthwhile to check the sign saturation condition before exploring additional assumptions that give bounds to treatment effects.

+Third, we introduce a tool that can be used to assess the sign saturation condition empirically.
+We show that $E\max\{P(Y_{1}-Y_{0}\mid X),0\}$ and $E\min\{P(Y_{1}-Y_{0}\mid X),0\}$ can be directly estimated from the data and confidence intervals can be constructed by a simple bootstrap without any tuning parameters such as bandwidth or number of basis functions.
+For bounded regressors, the existing literature highlights the risk of identification failure: the identification possibly (not definitely) fails.
+This generic warning may have discouraged the application of fixed effect models in practice.
+The proposed tool serves as a more accurate diagnosis so that the identifiability can be assessed from the data.